How Splunk stores indexes

 As buckets age, they "roll" from one stage to the next.
 Newly indexed data goes into a hot bucket, which is a bucket that's both searchable and actively being written to.
-After the hot bucket reaches a certain size, it becomes a warm bucket, and a new hot bucket is created.
+After the hot bucket reaches a certain size, it becomes a warm bucket ("rolls to warm"), and a new hot bucket is created.
 Warm buckets are searchable, but are not actively written to.
 There are many warm buckets.

 Once Splunk has created some maximum number of warm buckets, it begins to roll the warm buckets to cold based on their age.
 Always, the oldest warm bucket rolls to cold.
 Buckets continue to roll to cold as they age in this manner.
 After a set period of time, cold buckets roll to frozen, at which point they are either archived or deleted.
 By editing attributes in indexes.conf, you can specify the bucket aging policy, which determines when a bucket moves from one stage to the next.

 Here are the stages that buckets age through:

 |Hot||Contains newly indexed data.
 Open for writing.
 One or more hot buckets for each index.||Yes|

 |Warm||Data rolled from hot.
 There are many warm buckets.||Yes|

 |Cold||Data rolled from warm.
 There are many cold buckets.||Yes|